adokitkat/nimtemplate/README.md

-# You can use this nim template to jump start your nim library or project.
+# You can use this nim template to jump start your nim library or project

 This template includes:

 * MIT licence
 * src directory and a private common.nim
 * test directory